 The Cocagne Range Lights were completed in 1907 by day labour at a cost of $699.17.
 The sixth-order lens in the front tower shone its light over an arc of 240°.

-Today, the original 1907 tower exhibits a fixed, yellow light as does a modern skeletal tower, equipped with a white daymark with a red vertical stripe, that serves as the rear range light.
+In 2012, the original 1907 tower exhibited a fixed, yellow light as did a modern skeletal tower, equipped with a white daymark with a red vertical stripe, that served as the rear range light.
 The range lights were discontinued in 2018, and the front lighthouse was subsequently relocated to the marina at Cocagne.

 Keepers: Dominique Goguen (1907 – 1926), Amedee R. Goguen (1926 – 1927), Donat Bourque (1927 – 1931), Albert Chamberlain (1931 – 1936), Joseph M. Gallant (1936 – 1940), Arthur T. Bourque (1940 – 1953), Joseph Ernest Alcide Bourque (1953 – 1963), Adelard Goguen (1963 – ).